 4. Validate contact details

-The average B2B sales and marketing database decays at over 36% per year, so if you’ve gotten a prospect’s number from a press release that was disseminated in 2015, there’s a pretty high chance that the number is no longer in use.
-Bearing this in mind, be sure to validate the contact details that you’ve procured in order to make sure your list isn’t predominantly made up of junk leads.
+The average B2B sales and marketing database decays at over 36% per year, so if you’ve got a prospect’s number from a press release disseminated in 2015, there’s a high chance that the number is no longer in use.
+Bearing this in mind, validate the contact details you’ve procured to ensure your list isn’t predominantly made up of junk leads.

 How do you do this?
 Prepare a short script, then call those numbers you’ve obtained.
-Keep this initial call short; just introduce yourself, ask your lead a couple of qualifying questions, and tell them that your colleague will be getting in touch in a few days to share about how they can help your lead eliminate XYZ pain point.
+Keep this initial call short; introduce yourself, ask your lead a few qualifying questions, and tell them that your colleague will be getting in touch in a few days to share how they can help your lead eliminate XYZ’s pain point.

 At this point, you might be thinking: dang, that sounds like a lot of work.
-If you don’t want to take on the task of B2B list building by yourself, there are other options.
-You can hire an external agency to help you do this (a word of caution: this will be costly), or utilize a tool such as UpLead to streamline your B2B list building process.
+There are other options if you don’t want to take on the task of B2B list building by yourself.
+You can hire an external agency to help you do this (a word of caution: this will be costly) or utilize a tool such as UpLead to streamline your B2B list-building process.

 Using UpLead to streamline your B2B list building

 In a nutshell, UpLead is a tool that takes all the guesswork out of B2B list building.
-Here’s how it works: log into UpLead’s dashboard, and you’ll get access to our database of over 30 million contacts in 200+ countries worldwide.
-Using this database, you can build targeted lists of contacts and companies using over 50 different criteria, including job title, industry, location, job function, and more.
+Here’s how it works: log into UpLead’s dashboard, and you’ll get access to our database of over 155 million contacts in 200+ countries worldwide.
+Using this B2B database from all industries, you can build targeted lists of contacts and companies using over 50 different criteria, including job title, industry, location, job function, and more.